Data Loggers Monitor Lakes for Signs of Global Warming

-Dr. Dan Buckley from the University of Maine at Farmington is collaborating with other scientists and organizations.
-They hope to place several HOBO® Pendant Loggers in 100 lakes across Maine over the next two years.
+Dr. Dan Buckley from the University of Maine at Farmington is collaborating with other scientists and organizations that hope to place several HOBO® Pendant Loggers in 100 lakes across Maine over the next two years.
 The data loggers are going to be used to measure and record temperature and light intensity at various depths.

-Buckley recently described details of the monitoring project to Howard Pond residents.
+Buckley recently described details of the monitoring project for Howard Pond residents.